PHARTGAMES/SpaceMonkey/README.md

 SpaceMonkey supports XINPUT, currently mapped to standard gamepad inputs for steering (left stick), accelerator(right trigger), and brake(left trigger).
 Clutch and axis assignments coming in a future version.
 Use the XBOX 360 controller emulator to map your direct input devices to an XINPUT gamepad. https://www.x360ce.com/

-SpaceMonkey has been tested with SimCommander 4 (Accuforce v2) and SimFeedback (motion) and should work with any software that supports Dirt 4 Custom UDP.
+SpaceMonkey has been tested with Sim Racing Studio (motion, wind, shakers and led), SimCommander 4 (Accuforce v2) and SimFeedback (motion) and should work with any software that supports Dirt 4 Custom UDP.

 ```diff
 - Please make sure you run SpaceMonkeyTP.exe as administrator or use a user account with administrator privileges.